Academic Year/Summer Internships

 Each summer approximately 400 students attain externships with judges, government agencies, public interest organizations, as well as in private, for-profit practice, in entertainment law firms and companies, and general counsel offices and corporations.
 And at least 175 additional externships are offered throughout the academic year.
 A comparable amount of students receive public service grants paid for by the law school to intern with public service employers for the summer and during the academic year.

 Through hands-on experience in federal and state judicial chambers, judicial interns are exposed to essential research, analysis, and writing skills, and an opportunity to observe judges as they hear cases or meet with lawyers in pre-trial negotiations.
-Career Center job listings contain many judicial externship opportunities.
+OCPD job listings contain many judicial externship opportunities.
 Your career counselor will meet with you to explain the different court placements and discuss the complex application process.

 Regardless of which area of the law you ultimately choose, government internships provide an excellent foundation for law students and recent graduates.
 Government lawyers practice in a variety of areas, such as litigation, contracts, torts, civil rights, criminal law, antitrust, securities, intellectual property and international law.
 New government lawyers may assume full responsibility for their own caseloads much sooner than their counterparts in the private sector.